audulus/docs/docs/nodes.md

 [^2]: Audio signals can exceed the `-1 to 1` range, but they will be clipped to that range upon output.
 [^3]: Hz values above `sampleRate/2` can be generated but are limited in use.
 Negative `hz` signals can be used to flip the phase of the phasor node, useful for through-zero FM.

 Some nodes have attributes that are accessible in the `inspector panel`.
 Every node has an `(x, y)` position attribute in this panel.

+Nodes can be packaged into `modules` and `submodules`. `Modules` are containers for nodes that allow you to create a user interface for you to interact with. `Submodules` are used inside of `modules`.
+They are like user-created nodes.

+Some nodes are exposable, meaning they have some element that can appear on UI of a `module`.
+Some, like the `knob` node, are automatically exposed while others, like the `text` node, have an option to expose.

+If a node is exposable, a node will have an `(x, y)` coordinate for where it is inside the module and another `(x, y)` coordinate for where it is on the UI of the module.

 Other nodes have attributes you can change directly on the node.

-Nodes can be packaged into `modules` and `submodules`.
-Modules are containers for nodes that allow you to create a user interface for you to interact with.
-Submodules are used inside of modules.
-They are like user-created nodes.

 There are 10 different categories of nodes.
-The table below lists each category provides a short description.
+The table below lists each category and provides a short description.

 category | description
 :-- | :--